dpinela/DeathsDoor.RecentItemsDisplay/README.md

 # How to use

-Install this mod and open any file (even an existing one) that uses ItemChanger (a plando file, for example), and you will see a list of recent items in the top right corner.
+Install this mod, along with [MagicUI][], and open any file (even an existing one) that uses ItemChanger (a plando file, for example), and you will see a list of recent items in the top right corner.